-The following list shows all the reports required by AGUSM.
+The following list shows all the reports required by U.S. Missions.
 Most forms are available online at www.usmissions.ag.org/missionaries/forms.

-Report Name Required from Description Due Date Itineration Report and Itineration Progress Itinerating missionaries with a candidate status All financial activity for the month previous, even if there was no 25th of each month at 4:30 p.m.
-CST
+Report Name Required from Description Due Date Itineration Report and Itineration Progress Report Itinerating missionaries with a candidate status (CC, CM) All financial activity for the month previous, even if there was no financial activity 25th of each month at 4:30 p.m.
+CST Monthly Ministry Report AC, AG, RA, CA All financial activity for the month previous, even if there was none 25th of each month at 4:30 p.m.
+CST Quarterly Reports Work accounts or missionaries getting paid through corporation An overview of quarterly financial activity for the 501(c)(3) organization January 25, April 25, July 25, October 25 Corporation Annual Board Report Corporations with over \$250,000 in income per year File a copy of the Annual Board report approved by the board of directors for the 501(c)(3) organization April 20 Annual Work Statement Any account holder that received taxable work expenses for the previous taxable year To report the claimed-as-work expenses on the account holder's previous year's taxes May 1

-Report (CC, CM) financial activity Monthly Ministry Report AC, AG, RA, CA All financial activity for the month previous, even if there was none 25th of each month at 4:30 p.m.
-CST Quarterly Reports Work accounts or missionaries getting paid through corporation An overview of quarterly financial activity for the 501(c)(3) organization January 25, April 25, July 25, October 25 Corporation Annual Board Report Corporations with over \$250,000 in income per year File a copy of the Annual Board report approved by the board of directors for the 501(c)(3) organization April 20 Annual Work Statement Any AGUSM account holder that received taxable work expenses for the previous taxable year To report the claimed-as-work expenses on the AGUSM account holder's previous year's taxes May 1 Estimated Housing Form Any AGUSM account holders with ministerial credentials being paid by AGUSM Submitted to estimate annual housing expenses to be reduced from the 1099 for the upcoming year December 1 Spouse Stipend Form Any person currently receiving a spouse stipend To confirm intent to continue to work and the status (full-time or part-time) for the upcoming year December 15
+Estimated Housing Form Any account holders with ministerial credentials being paid by U.S. Missions Submitted to estimate annual housing expenses reduced from the 1099 for the upcoming year December 1